 A large source of climate projection uncertainty arises from how the global community might behave in the future and the subsequent impact on global greenhouse emissions.
-To account for these uncertainties the IPCC developed a series of scenarios or storylines.
-These Representative Concentration Pathways (RCPs) for CO2-equivalent emissions are standardised scenarios which can then be used by modellers projecting future climate impacts.
+To account for these uncertainties the IPCC developed a series of scenarios or storylines in 2000.
+These scenarios, and their associated greenhouse gas emission profiles, are used in climate projections by global climate models.